nol13/fuzzball.js/README.md

 fuzz.ratio('fuzzba*l', 'fuXxball', options);
         100
 ```
 Note: Wildcards are currently **not supported** when astral is set to true.
-Also the sorting for the algorithms that depend on token sort order will not take them into account, and when calculating the unique tokens in a string, say for example 'fuzz' and 'f*zz', would be considered different tokens.
-They would still score higher than they would without using wildcards in almost all cases though.
+Also the token_sort algorithms that depend on token sort order will not take them into account.
+In fuzzball_lite, when calculating the unique tokens in a string, say for example 'fuzz' and 'f*zz', would be considered different tokens.
+In the full non-lite version the set functions will now take wildcards into account, though there will be a significant performance hit.
+Set options.tameTokens = true to fall back to the faster non-wildcard-aware set functions.

 ### Fuzzy Dedupe